 What is kapok?

 Kapok (pronounced “kaypock”) is a natural occurring fibre that grows on the ceiba pentandra tree, also known as the kapok tree.
 These rainforest trees grow in hot climates, commonly found in places like Southeast Asia and Central America, and also being found in some parts of Mexico, India, Australia, and even Hawaii.
-Kapok trees can grow as tall as 200 metres high and continue growing for sometimes centuries without human intervention, making them a sustainable alternative to synthetic materials.
+Kapok trees can grow as tall as 200 feet high and continue growing for sometimes centuries without human intervention, making them a sustainable alternative to synthetic materials.
 Kapok is commonly processed into fabrics or used in its natural form as a stuffing for pillows or bedding.

 How kapok is harvested